 - (a) The Employer recognizes the Union's right to select stewards to represent employees.
 The Employer and the Union will agree on the number of stewards, taking into account both operational and geographic considerations.
-The Union agrees to provide the Employer with a list of the employees designated as stewards. - (b) A steward, or her alternate, must obtain the permission of her immediate supervisor before leaving work to perform her duties as a steward.
+The Union agrees to provide the Employer with a list of the employees designated as stewards. - (b) Where an employee requests steward representation, and the Union has determined an appropriate steward is unavailable, a union staff person, or local union officer designated by the Union will represent the employee. - (c) A steward, or their alternate, must obtain the permission of their immediate supervisor before leaving work for the time reasonably required to perform their duties as a steward.
 Leave for this purpose will be without loss of pay.
 Such permission will not be unreasonably withheld.
-On resuming her normal duties, the steward will notify her supervisor. - (c) Where the shop steward's duties are such that they will interfere with the proper operation of the Employer, such duties will be performed outside of normal working hours. - (d) The duties of stewards will include: - (1) investigation of complaints of an urgent nature; - (2) investigation of grievances and assisting any employee whom the steward represents in presenting a grievance in accordance with the grievance procedure; - (3) supervision of ballot boxes and other related functions during ratification votes; - (4) carrying out duties within the realm of safety responsibilities, these being recognized as complaints of an urgent nature which require immediate attention; and - (5) attending meetings called by the Employer.
+On resuming their normal duties, the steward will notify their supervisor. - (d) Where the steward's duties will unreasonably interfere with the proper operation of the Employer, such duties will be performed outside of normal working hours. - (e) The duties of stewards will include: - (1) investigation of complaints of an urgent nature; - (2) investigation of grievances and assisting any employee whom the steward represents in presenting a grievance in accordance with the grievance procedure; - (3) supervision of ballot boxes and other related functions during ratification votes; - (4) carrying out duties within the realm of safety responsibilities, these being recognized as complaints of an urgent nature which require immediate attention; and - (5) attending meetings called by the Employer.